romaHerman/gitCommands/README.md

 4) lets check current status with comand git status -s (we see A(added) near testFile, M near readme stands for Modified)
 5) let's commit our changes   git commit -m'test file added'
 6) run git status -s .
 It should not print anything to console because all changes were commited (saved)
-7) we can see our commit history in this branch by running git log
+7) we can see our commit history in this branch by running git log (shift+Q to exit, arrows up and down to scroll the log)
 8) now lets make sure we're on our side branch, run command: git branch
 9) push this branch to git repo : git push origin second-step .
 Now we can open git repo in browser and see that we have 2 branches (master and repo) with different content